andrii333/flask_user/README.md

 ```
 It is checking permission and other params as authorization (validness, freshness etc).
 Possible next errors:
--Not LogIn
+ - Not LogIn
--Not Valid Log Token
+ - Not Valid Log Token
--Not Valid IP
+ - Not Valid IP
--Session not fresh
+ - Session not fresh
--Not enough permission
+ - Not enough permission

 **Success returns: True**